 Criteria are the competencies and qualifications you will establish to screen applicants, determine questions, and make decisions.
 Criteria is based off of the minimum and preferred qualification as taken from the posted job description, including the required knowledge, skills and abilities (KSAs).
-KSAs represent competencies needed in the job, such as experience with Microsoft Office or the ability to type 100 wpm or professionalism.
+KSAs represent competencies needed in the job, such as experience with Microsoft Office or a soft skill like professionalism.

 Established criteria must be consistent with the minimum qualifications of the job per the job description.
 In other words if the job description states that a minimum of 5 years of experience is required, the established criteria must be no less than 5 years of experience.
 If an established criteria is "strong communication skills" and the person submits a resume with typos and inconsistencies, you may consider that information when assessing the candidate's qualifications.
 The minimum qualifications serve as the base-line for establishing the applicant pool.
-If minimum qualifications are not met, the applicant's status should be changed to "not hired" and s/he should be eliminated from consideration.
+If minimum qualifications are not met, the applicant's status should be changed to "not hired" and they should be eliminated from consideration.